 What is Generativity vs Stagnation

 Generativity is about actions that benefit society and future generations.
-It’s about creating value beyond ourselves, often through mentoring, volunteering or meaningful work.
+It’s about creating value beyond ourselves, often through coaching, volunteering or meaningful work.
 Stagnation is about self absorption, no growth and disconnection from the community.
+This is the 7th stage in Erik Erikson’s Psychosocial Development Theory and is about the psychological conflict between these two outcomes.
+Leaders in this stage can channel generativity and get personal satisfaction and organisational success.Key Takeaways

 Erikson’s Psychosocial stages